docker/docs/_vendor/github.com/compose-spec/compose-spec/develop.md

 `action` defines the action to take when changes are detected.
 If `action` is set to:

 - `rebuild`, Compose rebuilds the service image based on the `build` section and recreates the service with the updated image.
 - `sync`, Compose keeps the existing service container(s) running, but synchronizes source files with container content according to the `target` attribute.
+- `sync+restart`, Compose synchronizes source files with container content according to the `target` attribute, and then restarts the container.

 #### ignore